Existence of God

+J. L. Mackie, and J. L. Schellenberg.

 Positions

-Positions on the existence of deities can be divided along numerous axes, producing a variety of orthogonal classifications.
+Positions on the existence of God can be divided along numerous axes, producing a variety of orthogonal classifications.
 Theism and atheism are positions of belief or lack of it, while gnosticism and agnosticism are positions of knowledge or the lack of it.
 Ignosticism concerns belief about God's conceptual coherence.
 Apatheism concerns belief about the practical importance of whether God exists.

 For the purposes of discussion, Richard Dawkins described seven "milestones" on his spectrum of theistic probability: